Cremation is fast becoming the

 preferred choice of many families in America today.
 In fact, the

-cremation rate is steadily growing and has now reached over 40%.
-There
+cremation rate has been steadily growing for the last 5 years and has now

-are several reasons for this including environmental concerns, religious
+is increasing fast.
+There are several reasons for this including environmental

-expensive than traditional funeral burial services.
-Cremation is
+less expensive than a traditional funeral burial service.
+Cremation

 and traditions are changing, so are attitudes to cremation.
 In many